wmayner/pyphi/docs/examples/conditional_independence.rst

 When a state-by-state TPM is given as input for a network, the state-by-state TPM is first converted to a state-by-node TPM.
-The program then assumes that the system corresponds to the unique conditionally independent representation of the state-by-node TPM.
-If a non-conditionally independent TPM is given, the analyzed system will not correspond to the original TPM.
+The program then assumes that the system corresponds to the unique conditionally independent representation of the state-by-node TPM. **If a non-conditionally independent TPM is given, the analyzed system will not correspond to the original TPM**.
 Note that every deterministic state-by-state TPM will automatically satisfy the conditional independence assumption.